 The 2020 compliance daily per capita water use (in GPCD) was calculated in accordance with Methodology 1 of DWR's Methodologies document.
 The SB X7-7 Compliance Form, provided in Appendix E, is a set of tables containing complete calculations that determine whether PID met the 2020 target and achieved a 20% reduction from its baseline.
 2020 actual GPCD and target compliance are also summarized in DWR Table 5-2.
 Persistent challenges to PID and the community brought about by the Camp Fire, resulted in PID being unable to meet the 2020 confirmed target.
+Upon review of the initial adopted 2020 UWMP, DWR approved a specific exception for the exclusion of increased water system losses directly related to the 2018 Camp Fire.
+This resulted in adjustment in this Amended 2020 UWMP to show that PID would have been in compliance with the 2020 confirmed target absent the disaster.
 An analysis on how the Camp Fire impacted GPCD for the 2020 compliance year is provided in the following subsections.

 Submittal Table 5-2: 2020 Compliance from SB X7-7 2020 Compliance Form 2020 GPCD 2020 Did Supplier Achieve Actual 2020 GPCD 2020 TOTAL Adjustments Adjusted 2020 GPCD Confirmed Target GPCD Targeted Reduction for 2020?
-Y/N 359 10 349 212 No

-NOTES: PID applied an adjustment for an increase of institutional water use due to an extraordinary event.
+Y/N 359 151 208 212 Yes NOTES: PID applied an adjustment of 10 GPCD for an increase of institutional water use due to an extraordinary event.
+An additional adjustment of 151 GPCD for increased system losses directly attributable to the Camp Fire and related damages was approved by DWR and has also been applied.